Updated: Jul 25, 2022

 Amazon’s not the only big player boosting their neighbours.
-Adaptive Biotechnologies’ work with Microsoft recently made for a big tech PR splash: ImmuneCODE, a realtime immune response database from thousands of COVID-19 blood samples across the world.
+Adaptive Biotechnologies’ work with Microsoft excited local public relations experts with their new platform: ImmuneCODE, a realtime immune response database from thousands of COVID-19 blood samples across the world.

 This biotech company has been the pioneer of immune-driven medicine, transforming the way diseases are treated through a better understanding of our adaptive immune systems.
 Though they aren’t technically a startup anymore, the niche they exist in means that mainstream media isn’t always their jam.